cobbzilla/mobiletto/README.md

 ### Extensive testing
 All drivers are tested for identical behavior with 60+ tests for each driver.
-Each test actually runs *four times* with every (2x2) combination of:
+We test all drivers with every combination of:
 * Encryption: both enabled and disabled
 * Redis cache: both enabled and disabled